 Solo - The solo experience provides an important break from the rigors of the expedition, and a chance to reflect on your course thus far.
-With sufficient food and equipment you'll spend time alone at an assigned campsite to rest, reflect, and practice the camp craft skills you have learned on course.
+With an adequate amount of food and sufficient equipment, you'll spend time alone at an assigned campsite to rest and reflect.
 Solo sites are chosen to have as much solitude as possible, within earshot of your instructors for management considerations.
 You will not travel during this time and your instructors will check on you periodically, but you will be mostly alone for the duration of your solo.
 Solo may last in duration from a few hours to a full 3-days depending on age and course length.
 Many students are initially nervous about solo but most are ready for a break from the group when the time for solo arrives.
-This activity may be abbreviated or eliminated as instructors assess the weather, terrain, or other factors that could affect the outcomes of solo.
+This activity may be abbreviated or eliminated as Instructors assess the weather, terrain, or other factors that could affect the outcomes of solo.